JillShah11/JillShah11/README.md

-# 💼 Data Engineering Portfolio – Jill Shah
+# 💼 Portfolio – Jill Shah

-# 👋 Welcome to my curated portfolio of data engineering projects!
+# 👋 Welcome to my curated portfolio of filled with projects!
 # Each section below represents a focus area with links to individual GitHub repositories.

 ---